 It is a method where one applies short electric pulses to open the cell membrane and let RNA molecules in.
-In this manner, the target is suspended in an RNA solution and subsequently used with an electric current.
-The electrical field transiently punches holes in the cell membrane, thus opening paths for RNA molecules to enter each cell.
+In this manner, the target is suspended in an RNA solution and subsequently applied with a electric current.
+The electrical field transiently punches holes in the cell membrane, thus opening paths for RNA molecules to get inside of each cell.
 Among the other mechanisms used to deliver RNA drugs, electroporation is particularly useful for in vitro and ex vivo applications (to treat cells outside of a patient), such as gene editing with stem cells.